Sign In Register

 Safety Score

-Byron has an average annual temperature of 43°F (6°C).
+Byron has a cool climate with an average annual temperature of 43°F (6°C).
 Winters average 13°F in January while summers reach 70°F in July.
-Annual precipitation is 36.0 inches.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 36.0 inches.
+The area receives 44.4 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,188 feet.

 Temperature